anpavlovsk/Terraform-AWS-Autoscaling/README.md

 ##  Autoscaling the EC2 instance with Load Testing

-Now that you verified the Autoscaling group/policy and related components are set up correctly, it’s time to test if the Auto Scaling features work.
-How?
-By adding load on the instance recently launched with the AutoScaling group.
+Now letstest  if the Auto Scaling features work by adding load on the instance recently launched with the AutoScaling group.

 1. Open the AWS EC2 instance launched with the Autoscaling group using an SSH client.